 \section{Application on a neuroscience dataset}

-We applied our framework on fMRI data acquired on rats.
-We use functional Magnetic Resonance images (fMRI) of both dead and live rats.
+We have applied our framework on fMRI data acquired on rats.
+We consider functional Magnetic Resonance images (fMRI) of dead and live rats.
 Our aim is to estimate the brain connectivity, that is, the significant correlations between brain regions where fMRI signals are recorded.
-For this data set, we know that for dead rats the recordings are only noise, as no legitimate functional activity should be detected.
+For this data set, we know that for dead rats the recordings are just noise, as no legitimate functional activity should be detected.
 Thus, the estimated graphs should be empty.
-We also expect non-empty graphs for live rats under anesthetic, as brain activity keeps on during anesthetic.
-The dataset are freely available at \href{https://zenodo.org/record/2452871}{https://10.5281/zenodo.2452871} \citep{becq_10.1088/1741-2552/ab9fec,guillaume2020functional}.
+We also expect non-empty graphs for live rats under anesthetic, as brain activity keeps on during anesthesia.
+The dataset is freely available at \href{https://zenodo.org/record/2452871}{https://10.5281/zenodo.2452871} \citep{becq_10.1088/1741-2552/ab9fec,guillaume2020functional}.